Government health insurance markets holding up–barely

 The Blue Cross-Blue Shield insurer Anthem said Wednesday that it will leave exchanges in Wisconsin and its home state of Indiana.
 This comes a few weeks after the nation’s second-largest insurer also said it was pulling out of Ohio’s exchange.

 The health insurer Medica recently said it will return to Iowa next year, a move that saves most of that state’s counties from having no exchange options.
-But Medica anticipates hiking rates more than 43 percent.
+But Medica anticipates hiking rates more than 43 percent on average.

 Nationwide, prices for individual insurance could rise between 28 and 40 percent on average, according to a prediction by Oliver Wyman Actuarial Consulting.